fukugit/skeleton/README.md

 [![LastCommit](https://img.shields.io/github/last-commit/fukugit/skeleton?color=blue)](https://github.com/fukugit/skeleton/commits)
 [![gitmoji](https://img.shields.io/badge/gitmoji-%20😜%20😍-FFDD67.svg?style=flat-square)](https://gitmoji.dev)

-The Skeleton is an extremely simple theme for Hugo.
+Skeleton is a surprisingly concise theme for Hugo, which is a [demo](https://fukugit.github.io/skeleton/).

+## Showcase
 ![image](./images/screenshot.png)

-## Demo
-You can see the demo page [here](https://fukugit.github.io/skeleton/).👍

-## Introduction
+## Features
-This theme is composed of tiny resources.
-CSS line is just within 500 lines.
-The colors of definition in CSS are just four colors.
-That extreme simplicity allows you to customize by yourself, like changing colors and expanding some buttons, links, fonts, and tables in layout.

-Even though this theme is straightforward, it has essential features that you might want at least.
-You can find it below.

-### Features:
+Skelton consists of tiny resources, providing the following essential features;

 - Responsive design
-- Main & secondary menus
 - Widgetized sidebar
+- LESS size within 500 lines
+- Just four colors in the theme
+- No JavaScript

+Skeleton's simple structure allows for easy customization of your preferences using a fork.

-## Installation
+## Prerequisite
-### Preparation
-Before starting, please be sure that you've already prepared the following.
-1. Installed Hugo.
-1. Create a new website with the Hugo command, which is ```hugo new site XXXX```.
-1. It is necessary to turn the new site into a git project by executing ```git init``` command.

-After that, you are ready to install Skelton.
-Go ahead.

-#### Note:
-If you don't want to create a new site as in the above step 2, You have two ways of executing this theme.
-See the below.

-1. You can download the [hugoBasicExample](https://github.com/gohugoio/hugoBasicExample) to run Hugo with Skeleton.
-1. You can run this theme in [exampleSite](./exampleSite).
+Hugo ver 0.111.2

-### Install Skelton
+## Install
 ```
-mkdir themes ## If already existing, you can skip this command.
-cd themes
+cd themes ## If lack of the directory, create it.
 git submodule add https://github.com/fukugit/skeleton.git
 ```

-#### Note:
-If you don't have a themes directory, you can create it manually as ```mkdir``` command.

 ### Setting of config file
-Next, open 'config. toml' in the base of the Hugo site and set like below.
+Open 'config.toml' in the base of the Hugo site and set like below.
 ```
 theme = "skeleton"
 ```

-Installation got done!
+## Deploy
-To run your Hugo with Skeleton, you can execute the following command.
+To run your Hugo with Skeleton, execute the following command.
 ```
 hugo server
 ```

 ## Update
 If this project is updated while using it in your Hugo blog, you can run the below command to update the latest version.

 ### Update Skeleton
 ```
 git submodule update --recursive
 ```

 ## Uninstallation
 If you want to uninstall Skeleton, you can remove it following the below commands.

 ### Uninstall Skeleton
 ```
 ## Move your current directory before executing the below commands.